nicoespeon/vscode-slides/README.md

 1. Click on the Extensions icon (usually on the left-hand side of your editor).
 1. Search for "Slides".
 1. Find the extension in the list and click the install button.

+## How to use best

+1. Create one file per "slide"
+1. Name them by number: `01.md`, `02.js`, `03.01.md`, `03.02.png`, etc.
+1. Toggle Slides before you start your talk 🎤

+### Tips

+- Prefer to keep coding files empty, or with easy content supposed to be known.

 ## Release Notes